reflectoring/reflectoring.github.io/_posts/2020-09-05-spring-boot-docker.md

 EXPOSE 8080
 ENTRYPOINT ["java","-jar","/application.jar"]
 ```
-Our Docker file contains a base image from `adoptopenjdk` over which we copy our jar file and then expose the port `8080` which will listen for requests.
+Our Docker file contains a base image from `adoptopenjdk` over which we copy our JAR file and then expose the port `8080` which will listen for requests.

 ### Building the Application
 We first build the application with Maven or Gradle.
 We are using Maven here:
 ```shell
 mvn clean package
 ```
-This creates an executable jar of the application.
-We need to convert this executable jar into a Docker image for running in a Docker engine.
+This creates an executable JAR of the application.
+We need to convert this executable JAR into a Docker image for running in a Docker engine.

 ### Building the Container Image
-Next, we put this executable jar in a Docker image by running the `docker build` command from the root project directory containing the Docker file created earlier:
+Next, we put this executable JAR in a Docker image by running the `docker build` command from the root project directory containing the Docker file created earlier:
 ```shell
 docker build  -t usersignup:v1 .
 ```